BlueLordd/etch-a-sketch/README.md

 # Summary :
-This a Etch a Sketch tool build as a part of the Odin Project curriculum.
+This is a Etch a Sketch tool build as a part of the Odin Project curriculum.
 The user can draw by hovering over the mouse pointer on the provided blank canvas.
 Features:
 * The user can choose black/rainbow color.
 * The user can choose any particular color of their choice.